Brooke HendersonLPGA Tour professional Brooke Henderson is a CPKC ambassador for the CPKC Women’s Open.

-As a CP Ambassador, she embodies our ongoing support of women’s golf through the CPKC Women’s Open, and helps us elevate CP Has Heart as we continue to raise money and awareness for heart health.
+As a CPKC Ambassador, she embodies our ongoing support of women’s golf through the CPKC Women’s Open, and helps us elevate CPKC Has Heart as we continue to raise money and awareness for heart health.

 Highlights of her career include 4 LPGA Tour victories, 99 LPGA Tour top-10 finishes and close to $7 million in career earnings.
 She has represented Canada internationally, including appearances at the Commonwealth Games, through the Canadian World Amateur Team and at the 2015 Pan American Games in Toronto.

 2016 Inductee of the Canadian Golf Hall of Fame